Meet: CBMM Chair Jim Harris

 When Jim retired five years ago, the family purchased a home in St. Michaels so they could spend more time enjoying the Chesapeake region.
 Relative newcomers to the area, they have formed deep roots in the community while creating many wonderful memories here.
 Jim did not hesitate when asked about his favorite memory: it was his daughter’s wedding, held last summer on their front yard, overlooking the Tred Avon River.

 Being able to spend more time on the Eastern Shore meant that Jim could finally become more involved in the Museum.
-He joined the Board in 2011, and now serves as its Treasurer.
+He joined the Board in 2011, and now serves as its Chairman.
 He feels that his biggest contribution to the Museum and the Board is his experience in corporate management, as well as his focus.
 Jim takes great pride in the Museum.
 When asked about his favorite part of the Museum, he has a tough time picking just one aspect: the Boatyard, the Oystering Exhibition, and the Waterfowl Building all spring to mind.

 Jim sees CBMM as an integral part of the community.
 It enriches the life and experience of the Chesapeake Bay.
 He points to the launch of the Rosie Parks as an example of the Museum’s role as a focal point for activities.
 All of these roles help to make St. Michaels a more fun place to visit, helping to complete the experience.